xabbu42/Master/arbeit.md

 TODO decide for a proof, adapt main proof for correspondence?

 \Begin{proof}
-In the 1\. case we only remove occurrences of $□$ so no new prehistoric relations are introduced.
-In the 2\.\ case no new prehistoric relations are introduced by the induction hypothesis.
-Moreover in the case of a $(⊃ □)$ rule, all occurrences in the prehistory of the new rule also occur in the prehistory of the original rule.
+In the 1\. case and 2\. case we only remove occurrences of $□$ so no new prehistoric relations are introduced.
 In the 3\.\ case, by corollary \ref{inversprehist} no new prehistoric relations are introduced for the new proof where both occurrences of $A$ are deconstructed.
-Moreover, in the case of appending a $(⊃ □)$ rule, all occurrences in the new proof are also in the old proof and therefore no new prehistoric relations get introduced.
+Moreover, in the case of appending a $(⊃ □)$ rule, all occurrences in the new premise are also in the old premise and therefore no new prehistoric relations get introduced.
 \End{proof}

 \Begin{proof}